What is the TCPA?

 Meanwhile, the last few years have also seen the rise of the so-called “mini-TCPA.”
 In the wake of the Facebook v.
 Duguid ruling, an increasing number of state legislatures have taken to enacting their own restrictions on calling and texting consumers.
 We’ve seen laws codified in states like Florida, Oklahoma, Michigan, and Georgia, with even more legislatures drawing up their own similar bills.

 In some cases, these bills are more restrictive than federal TCPA regulations, not less.
-And regardless of their strictness, it’s complexity that’s perhaps the biggest hurdle for contact center compliance now: As more and more state laws are passed, call center teams must navigate an increasingly elaborate web of regulations if they’re dialing into states around the country.
+And regardless of their strictness, it’s the complexity that’s perhaps the biggest hurdle for contact center compliance now: As more and more state laws are passed, call center teams must navigate an increasingly elaborate web of regulations if they’re dialing into states around the country.

 Having software that can be customized and automated to respond to each state’s regulations is crucial.
 That’s why Convoso has introduced its StateTracker tool.